Supporting Our Unhoused Neighbors this Winter

 By Diana Wear and Daniel Barth

 We wrote about our support for Safe Organized Spaces Richmond (SOS) in an earlier issue of The Activist.
 At that time, we encouraged people to donate to the organization.
-RPA members stepped up to the plate and contributed $1,100 to the effort.
-A vast majority of the funds are for direct payment of wages to 22 unhoused employees, who receive a base pay of $18/hour—SOS provides a workforce program.
+RPA members contributed $1,100 last year.